sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/5_classes.md

 ---

 We've added support for annotating class declarations, static and class member variable declarations and references, constructor initializer lists, and type aliases.
-In the [next post](), we'll take a closer look at annotating classes, functions, and parameters in template contexts.
+In the <LocalLink text={"next post"} to={"Better C++ Syntax Highlighting - Part 6: Templates"}></LocalLink>, we'll take a closer look at annotating classes, functions, and parameters in template contexts.
 We will also revisit some of our existing visitors and add support for C++20 concepts.

 Thanks for reading!